entice/entice/topic_skill.md

 cast:instantly    // -> Start & end of casting process, if cast-time is 0
 - entity          // entity id of the caster
 - slot            // the index of the skillbar-slot that the player used
-- recharge-time   // the actual recharge-time in milliseconds
+- recharge_time   // the actual recharge-time in milliseconds
 ```

 ```